Academic Catalog 2022-2023

 Students with a semester level of Freshman 1, Freshman 2 or Sophomore 1 may not enroll.

-A lecture and laboratory study of the structure and function of biological macromolecules and of the functions of living cells at the molecular level.
+A lecture course that focuses on the structure and function of biological macromolecules and of the functions of living cells at the molecular level.
 Topics include macromolecular structures, gene expression and regulation, and manipulations of genetic material.
-Includes a lab.

 C Requires minimum grade of C.